msh9/codinginthetrenches.com/content/2013/deadlines-and-goals-in-a-software-project.rst

 batch of brew there is a point where a particular batch is done.
 The batch has been cooked, fermented, conditioned, bottled, distributed, and aged--at this point not calling it done and then drinking it would be a crying shame.
 I've never felt this kind of completeness when working on a software solution.
-There's another addage (maybe, enough people refer to it), software is never done, only abandoned.
-This is a somewhat dim view of the final stages of a solution's lifecycle, but it's probably better picture of reality than other comparisons.
+There's an adage (maybe, enough people refer to it), software is never done, only abandoned.
+This is a somewhat dim view of the final stages of a solution's lifecycle, but it's probably a better picture of reality than other comparisons.

 It's worth addressing systems that have been around for some time now which may be used as counterpoint to the idea that software is never complete.
 During the late 90's COBOL